vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 2: Go watch ~~Kaptain Kristian~~, his editing is par to none and he really makes you feel what he feels for all of the shows movies and comics that he loves.
 Sadly he hasn’t posted anything in months, a common problem with video essayists, but each upload is incredible!

-2: I’ll recommend a bit of a smaller channel, Like Stories of Old.
+2: I’ll recommend a bit of a smaller channel, *Like Stories Of Old*.
 His video on Arrival was absolutely incredible, I would suggest anyone who liked the film to check it out.

 [here it is](https://youtu.be/2ZpPMuvoaok)